6 Top Low-cost Startup Ideas

 Did you know you can start a bookkeeping service even if you are not a certified public accountant?
 All you need is a solid knowledge of basic accounting concepts and a way with numbers, though bookkeeping experience is a good prerequisite.

 As a bookkeeper, you’ll do things like maintain your clients’ financial records in accounting software, create balance sheets, and process payroll.
-None of these tasks require special equipment other than a computer, so you’ll be able to start this business with hardly any investment.
+None of these tasks require special equipment other than a computer, so you’ll be able to start this business with little money upfront.